kim-simon/kim-simon.github.io/_pages/other.md

 ---
 layout: archive
-title: "Portfolio"
+title: "Other"
-permalink: /portfolio/
+permalink: /other/
 author_profile: true
 ---

 {% include base_path %}

-{% for post in site.portfolio %}
+{% for post in site.other reversed %}
   {% include archive-single.html %}
 {% endfor %}